marcglasberg/asyncredux.com/flutter/miscellaneous/dependency-injection.md

 # Dependency Injection

-While you can always use <a href="https://pub.dev/packages/get_it">get_it</a> or any other dependency injection solution, Async Redux lets you inject your dependencies directly in the **store**, and then access them in your actions, widgets, and view-model factories.
+While you can always use <a href="https://pub.dev/packages/get_it">get_it</a> or any other dependency injection solution, AsyncRedux lets you inject your dependencies directly in the **store**, and then access them in your actions, widgets, and view-model factories.

 One advantage of this approach is that the dependencies are scoped to the store,